Feature Film Biopic on the life and times of Mary Anning,

 The film features Jenny Agutter - 'The Avengers', 'Call the Midwife', 'Walkabout', 'Golden Brown', 'Logan's Run', 'Burke & Hare', 'Outside Bet', 'Queen of the Desert'(with Nicole Kidman) and Jonathan Moore of 'Two Graves', 'City of Vice', 'My Beautiful Laundrette'.
 Katy Hamilton plays the younger Mary in the first part of the film.

 The film was shot on real Super 16mm Kodak film stock using Arriflex and Panavision Cameras, on location in Dorset and on set in Cornwall.

 The first of this two-part epic begins with Mary's childhood, leading up to her spectacular discovery of the complete Ichthyosaur - a Jurassic Marine Reptile.
 The second part being the story of her adulthood and her magnificent discoveries of the Plesiosaur and the Pterodactyl.

-We are in the final stages of post-production and the film is due for release in 2022, for the first charity gala screening and film festivals.
+Having just completed the film, it is due for release in 2024, for the first Gala Screening and film festivals.